SECURITIES AND EXCHANGE COMMISSION

 Item 2.02.
 Results of Operations and Financial Condition.

-On February 28, 2022, Praxis Precision Medicines, Inc. (the “Company”) announced its financial results for the quarter and full year ended December 31, 2021.
+On August 9, 2023, Praxis Precision Medicines, Inc. (the “Company”) announced its financial results for the quarter ended June 30, 2023.
 A copy of the press release is being furnished as Exhibit 99.1 to this Current Report on Form 8-K.

 Item 7.01.
 Regulation FD Disclosure.